Lilspartan/GabirReactFrontend/README.md

 ## Problems ##

 - Haiku Submit
-  - Submitting a haiku does not redirect to any pages
   - Submitting a haiku without being signed in does not cause an alert

 ## Pages ##